argoproj/argo-cd/docs/proposals/respect-rbac-for-resource-exclusions.md

 The configuration for this will be present in the `argocd-cm`, we will add new boolean field `resource.respectRBAC` in the cm which can be set to `true` to enable this feature, by default the feature is disabled.

-The feature will also modify `gitops-engine` pkg to add a `SelfSubjectAccessReview` request before adding any resource to the watch list, which will make sure that argocd only monitors resources that it has access to.
+The feature will also modify `gitops-engine` pkg to check for forbidden/unauthorized errors when listing for resources, if error is found argocd will skip those resources making sure that argocd only monitors resources that it has access to.

 ## Security Considerations and Risks